-With a worsening global environment, the MENA region is expected to be faced with several challenges including a global slowdown and the tightening of global financial conditions.
+With a worsening international economic horizon, the MENA region continues to be buffeted by widespread global challenges, including a worldwide slowdown, rising interest rates, and the overall tightening of financial conditions.
 Oil exporters are currently benefiting from high energy prices, while middle income economies are feeling the constraints of financial instability.
-Low income countries are struggling with high commodity prices and the lingering effects of COVID, including limited progress with vaccinations.
-Although MENA experienced a growth in GDP in 2022, IMF predicts that worsening global conditions will weigh on the region in 2023 with growth projected to slow to 3.6%.
-Inflation has continued to increase and will remain in double digits through 2023 for the third consecutive year.
+Low income countries are struggling with high commodity prices and the lingering effects of COVID.
+Although MENA experienced a growth in GDP in 2022, IMF predicts that worsening global conditions will constrain regional prospects in 2023 with growth projected to slow to 3.6%.
+Inflation has continued to increase and is projected to remain in double digits through 2023 for the third consecutive year.

-Despite challenging conditions, global economic activity has proved to be resilient thus far and is anticipated to continue with a “multi speed recovery”.
-Restoring price stability, tackling food insecurity, mitigating the cost-of-living crisis, and protecting the vulnerable are noted as the most pressing policy priorities for the region.
-(IMF Regional Outlook)
+According to the IMF, restoring price stability, tackling food insecurity, mitigating the cost-of-living crisis, and protecting the vulnerable are noted as the most pressing policy priorities for the region (see IMF Regional Outlook).

 Growth in MENA is projected to decelerate to 3.5 percent in 2023 and to 2.7 percent in 2024.
 The regional slowdown is mainly on account of a fading boom in net oil exporters where growth is expected to slow to 3.3 and 2.3 percent in 2023 and 2024, respectively, from 6.1 percent in 2022.
 While the estimated rebound in 2022 in Saudi Arabia was well above last June’s forecast, projections for growth for 2023 and 2024 have been revised down, to 3.7 percent and 2.3 percent, respectively.
 The downward revision to growth prospects reflects expected deceleration in major trading partners, new oil production cuts, and lagged effects of tightening domestic monetary policy.
 Growth in Iraq is forecast to slow to 4.0 percent in 2023 and 2.9 percent in 2024, below its pre-pandemic pace.
 Water and electricity shortages, as well as political instability and violence, are likely to impede a stronger expansion.
 The Syrian Arab Republic is forecast to contract further in 2023.
 Its economy is facing multiple shocks, including climate impacts, ongoing violence, policy uncertainty, cholera outbreaks, and fuel shortages.